 I have had many rewarding experiences assisting drivers with various diagnoses to achieve their goal to become a safe and confident driver.
-I am a registered service provider with the Autism Funding Unit.
-This allows parents to access funding to support their children to affordably access coaching and interventions to obtain important life skills.

 My daughter has failed three road tests.
 We're not sure why, the results are confusing to read, what should we do?